Translated by A. Charles Muller

 Must first be given.

-This is called “subtle illumination.”
+This is called “subtle awareness.”

-A fish cannot leave the water.
+A fish should not leave the depths of the waters.

 The country's potent weapons